Indy-Center/docs/docs/getting-started/index.md

 Do you need access to Kubernetes or the servers?
 S3 buckets and other resources can be granted as needed.

+{% include 'kubernetes-access.md' %}

 ## Next Steps

 After confirming the above, here are a few follow up steps:

 -   **Explore Our Documentation:**
     Familiarize yourself with our tools and best practices.

 -   **Get Involved:**
     Join discussions in our Discord channels, ask questions, and start contributing to projects.

 Welcome aboard!